 The presentation also introduces Tactical (T) and Tactical 2x (T2).
 Since inception, these strategies gained 8% and 11%, respectively, while the S&P 500 returned 6%.
 On slide 14, we highlight the extraordinary risk control and non-correlation in Tactical, by showing the gains it delivered on the roughest individual days for the S&P 500.

-As always, please let me know if you would like to discuss.
+As always, please let me know if you would like to plan a call or meeting to discuss.